pgeeh/first-to-react/src/examples/Components/Components.md

 ## Components

-Components each represent a single DOM element, which may or may not have children of DOM elements or additional Components.
+Components each represent a single DOM element, which may or may not have DOM elements or additional Components as children.

 #### Functional Components